 The peaceful Rio Santiago, just a few minutes from the city

 By Bus From Buenos Aires, it’s approximately a one-hour journey if you take one of the services “por autopista” (by highway).
-The two main bus services are Plaza and Costera and leave Buenos Aires every 20 or 30 minutes during all the day, from 5.30 am to 22.30 pm.
-You can take the bus just outside of the Retiro bus station, in Plaza Miserere (Once district) or just get on it in other stops.
-Main stops are available here.
+The two main bus services are Plaza and Costera and leave Buenos Aires every 20 or 30 minutes all day, from 5.30 am to 22.30 pm.
+You can take the bus just outside of the Retiro bus station, in Plaza Miserere (Once district) or just get on it at other stops.
 Other Argentinian cities offer bus service to La Plata but the majority of the rides, especially from the north, are not direct and most of them stop in Retiro, Buenos Aires.
 By Train The only train connection available from La Plata is from and to Buenos Aires and the Gran Buenos Aires: it’s very cheap and frequent.

 Where to head next?